ESA-APEx/apex_documentation/propagation/usecases.md

 ### Outcome

-Key features of the toolbox become accessible via an openEO process or as an OGC Application Package, allowing the project to utilise these features as reusable, on-demand services on existing hosting platforms.
+Key features of the toolbox become accessible via an openEO process or as an OGC Application Package, allowing the project and/or EO community to utilise these features as reusable, on-demand services on existing hosting platforms.

 ## Use Case 2: Improving algorithm performance

-### Scenarios
+### Scenario

 A project is experiencing performance issues with an algorithm.
 Both of the following scenarios are supported:

 1. The algorithm is already implemented in openEO or made available as an OGC Application Package.
-2. The algorithm has not yet been integrated into an openEO or OGC Application Package.
+2. The algorithm has not yet been implemented into openEO or made available as an OGC Application Package.

 ### Examples